 During the lease term in Rockingham County

-During tenancy, the rental belongs to the tenant we respect the tenant 's privacy.
-As the property manager Nesbitt Realty has the right to reasonable entry of the rental property, but we will never abuse that right.
-If Nesbitt Realty has a good reason to go into a rental in Rockingham County, the tenant must allow us to access the rental property.
-Some solid reasons to come into rental home are to:
+During tenancy, the rental property belongs to the renter we respect the tenant 's privacy.
+As managing agents Nesbitt Realty has the right and duty to reasonable entry of the rental, but we will never abuse that right.
+If Nesbitt Realty has a good reason to go into a rental in Rockingham County, the tenant must allow us to come into the rental home.
+Some justifiable reasons to access rental home are to:

 - Perform maintenance or improvements,